Creating/editing Patch Management policies

 Patch Management is a systematic process involving several steps to ensure that software updates and patches are consistently applied to computers and network equipment.
 As follows is a general outline of how it works:

-- Inventory: The first step is to assess inventory of the current software and devices to understand what applications and versions are in use.
+- Inventory: Assess inventory of the software on devices to understand what applications and versions are in use.
 This helps in identifying which patches are applicable.

 - Patch discovery: Regularly check for new patches and updates released by software vendors.
 This can be done manually or automatically with patch management tools.